Dylan-Speight/real-world-application/README.md

 _**Material UI**_

 ### A team is about to engage in a project, developing a website for a small business.
-What knowledge and skills would they need in order to develop the project?
+What knowledge and skills would they need in order to develop the project

 The team should first have a strong knowledge of the tech stack they plan on using for the website an example of this is knowing mongodb, react, express and node.js if they are planning on making it with the MERN stack.
 Next is knowing how to put it all together in a way that will make the best use of their time.
 Being knowledgeable in how a website is constructed and having a solid understanding of any data flow or anything else that may not be immediately obvious in the project.